mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 The project [tex-boilerplates](http://mrzool.cc/tex-boilerplates/) is the result of my effort.
 At its core there's a simple system that provides you with a basic skeleton for painless and automated typesetting of three common types of documents: [letters](https://github.com/mrzool/letter-boilerplate), [invoices](https://github.com/mrzool/invoice-boilerplate) and [CVs/résumés](https://github.com/mrzool/cv-boilerplate).

+The three boilerplates have the same structure and work in a very similar way.
+They all live on Github and provide a `README` that explains in detail dependencies, installation and usage, so refer to that to learn about the individual differences.

 For this article, I've picked [letter-boilerplate](https://github.com/mrzool/letter-boilerplate) to walk you through a typical workflow.
-The two other boilerplates use a different template, predictably enough, but have the same structure and work in the very same way.
-They all live on Github and provide a `README` that explains in detail dependencies, installation and usage, so refer to that for more info on how to get started.

-Let's look at the basic structure of [the repository](https://gist.github.com/1b6ea1f800c33a4fb848):
+Let's look at the basic structure of the repository:

 {% highlight bash %}
 ├── README.md